gilbertduenas/data-science-boot-camp-02-vba/README.md

 # Results
 See the attached PNG files.

+The script runs on all sheets in the workbook.

-Run time exceeded 6 hours.
-Optimization needed.
+However, the run time exceeded 6 hours.
+Optimization is needed.